vijaybirju/vijaybirju/README.md

 <h1 align="center">Hi 👋, I'm vijay</h1>
 <h3 align="center">'m a science enthusiast and data science professional from Delhi.
 I've always been passionate about science, which led me to pursue an undergraduate degree in Physics.
-During my college days, I was always exploring new things and discovered my love for data science.
+During my college days, I was always exploring new things and discovered my love for data science in December 2021.
 I was inspired by the endless possibilities it offered and decided to make it my career.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vijaybirju&label=Profile%20views&color=0e75b6&style=flat" alt="vijaybirju" /> </p>